Atlas975/Notes/DistributedSystems/Consensus/Practical_Byzantine_fault_tolerance.md

 ## Failure scenarios
-- **Safety attack**: primary sends different messages with same seq number to different replicas, this is protected from by the $2f+1$ quorum requirement
+- **Safety attack**: primary sends different prepare messages with same seq number to different replicas (double voting), this is protected from by the $2f+1$ quorum requirement
-- **Liveness attack**: primary does not forward client requests
+- **Liveness attack**: primary does not forward client requests, this is protected from via view change

-### Byzantine Faults Considered
-- **Arbitrary Behavior:** Replicas can behave in any manner, including acting maliciously or erratically.
-- **Failure Types:** Includes software errors and malicious attacks, where a node might not stop but continues to perform malicious activities.

-### PBFT Client Interaction
-- **Direct Interaction:** Clients can interact directly with any replica, typically sending requests to the primary.
-- **Response Validation:** Clients wait for 𝑓+1f+1 matching replies to validate the response, ensuring responses are from non-faulty replicas.

-### Quorum Requirements
-- **Intersection:** Requires that the intersection of any two quorums have at least 𝑓+1 correct replicas to ensure a valid consensus.
-- **Size of Quorum:** Each quorum must have at least 2𝑓+1 replicas to ensure that it includes a majority of correct replicas.

-### Security Features
+## Security Features
-- **Message Authentication:** All messages (client requests and replica messages) are signed to prevent spoofing and replay attacks.
+- **Message authentication:** all messages (client requests and replica messages) are [[Cryptography#Digital signature|signed]]  to prevent spoofing and replay attacks using a node's private key.
-- **View Changes:** Handles primary failures by enabling a new primary election through a view change process.
+- **View changes:** handles primary failures by enabling a new primary election through a view change process.
+This can be triggered via timeouts or detection that the primary is malicious
-### Challenges and Limitations
+## PBFT limitations
-- **Scalability:** The communication overhead and large message sizes can lead to high latency, particularly as the number of replicas increases.
+- **Scalability:** the communication overhead and large message sizes can lead to high latency, particularly as the number of replicas increases. $O(n^2)$ in 2-phase multicast
-- **Performance:** PBFT's performance can degrade significantly with an increase in the number of faulty nodes.
+- **Performance:** can degrade significantly with an increase in the number of faulty nodes.

-### Practical Applications
-PBFT is used in environments where the integrity and availability of a system are crucial, despite the presence of potential Byzantine failures.